Oleksandr-Kyrychuk/DataScience_team_project/README.md

    ```
 3. Download the dataset:
    - Ensure the file is available in `datasets/internet_service_churn.csv`.
-   - If not, download from [dataset.csv](Google_Drive_link) or use the CSV template from the Streamlit app.

 4. Install dependencies:
    ```bash
    pip install -r requirements.txt